FreeRADIUS/freeradius-server/doc/configuration/dynamic_home_servers.md

 ## Regular dynamic realm hygiene

 Dynamic home servers are discovered from DNS, and DNS has TTLs.
 Discovered realms should regularly be deleted and re-discovered.
-The server should be restarted with a blank home_server directory regularly, for two reasons
+The server should be restarted regularly, for two reasons:
 * Entries in DNS may change over time, or be removed, and the server should learn this
-* dynamic home servers are often RADIUS/TLS based with client and server certificates, and the server should refresh CRL information regularly So, emptying the home_servers directory, refreshing CRLs and subsequently restarting the server once per day is suggested.
+* dynamic home servers are often RADIUS/TLS based with client and server certificates, and the server should refresh CRL information regularly So, regularly removing entries from the home_servers directory (say, older than 1d), refreshing CRLs and subsequently restarting the server once per day is suggested.

 ## Adding a new home server for a new realm